Outputs for Workforce Transformation Projects 2021-2022

 Project Aim

-ELFT is leading this project and specialises in mental health and community health services.
-Neighbouring acute trust-Barts Health NHS is part of North East London integrated care systems (ICS).
-Participants will include pharmacists and technicians from both Trusts.
+ELFT specialises in mental health and community health services and led this transformation project.
+Neighbouring acute trust Barts Health NHS is part of North East London integrated care systems (ICS).

-The primary focus is to increase the pharmacy workforce’s confidence in supporting and caring for patients with mental health illnesses by being inclusive.
-The focus will be on soft skills, values, and behaviours such as communication skills when supporting people with mental illness or their carers.
-Additionally, it also reduces stigmas and empowers team members to provide a safe, effective, and equitable service.
+The primary focus of this project was to increase the pharmacy workforce’s confidence in supporting and caring for patients with mental health illnesses by being inclusive.
+The focus was on developing soft skills, values, and behaviours such as communication skills when supporting people with mental illness or their carers.
+Additionally, the training was developed to reduce stigmas around mental illness and empowers team members to provide a safe, effective, and equitable service.

 Project Objectives